 LAN sync: If someone else who’s running Dropbox on your local network has a file you need, we'll transfer it from them instead of hogging your internet bandwidth.

 Streaming sync: Even if a large file hasn't finished uploading to Dropbox, we'll start downloading it to other linked devices instead of waiting for the file transfer to complete.

-Sharing a sensitive document over FTP or SFTP?
+Sharing a sensitive document through an FTP or SFTP server?
 Get ready to set up a new login – for each person you’re sending it to.
 Dropbox, though, lets anyone send files or folders simply and securely:

 Shared links: Create a link to any file or folder in your Dropbox to paste into emails or chats to send to anyone.
 On the other end, recipients won’t even need special software to preview and add comments to your files.
 You can even password-protect your link and add an expiry date to help make sure only the right people can see what you’re sending.

 Shared folders: Working on a whole set of files with other people?
 Shared folders give editing access to the people you choose – and get files to recipients faster by automatically syncing to their devices.

 Access control: Don’t waste time creating separate logins for each recipient.
 With Dropbox, all you need to do is enter email addresses, and you’ll have full control over who sees what.
 Control whether shared link recipients can download or preview only, and whether shared folder collaborators can view or edit, with user-friendly settings.
 It’s a world away from FTP’s complicated, UNIX-based read-write-execute permissions.

 It shouldn’t come as a surprise, but securing an FTP server is every bit as complicated as transferring files.
 The FTP hosting standard was developed long before anyone could have imagined the brute force attacks, packet captures and spoofing attacks it’s now vulnerable to.
 But right out of the box, Dropbox gives you the security you need to keep data safe: